 No product available!

-Mini MP3 player with microSD card support.
-It can work as a separate device and play sounds from the card or be controlled via the UART serial interface.
+MP3 player with support for microSD cards and USB memory.
+It can work as a separate device and play sounds from a card or pendrive

 No product available!